GNOME/gnome-software/doc/vendor-customisation.md

 The second file is `deployment-featured.ini`, which contains a human-readable title and the selector for the section.
 The title is a localized key, and is used to set the heading for the section on the Explore page.
+When the title is not provided, a fallback title "Available for ${distro-name}" is used.
 The selector defines which apps should be picked.
 It is a semicolon-separated list of `GnomeSoftware::DeploymentFeatured` key values, thus the deployment can feature apps from zero or more vendors.